-- 1.1 The purpose of safeguarding an airfield is to protect both the airspace over and around it from the effects of possible adverse developments that may affect safe operation by controlling the use of land.
-Scottish Government Circular 2/2003: Safeguarding of Aerodromes, Technical Sites and Military Explosives Storage Areas recommends that 'operators of licensed aerodromes which are not officially safeguarded, and operators of unlicensed aerodromes and sites for other aviation activities (for example gliding or parachuting) should take steps to protect their locations from the effects of possible adverse development by establishing and agreed consultation procedure between themselves and the planning authority.' - 1.2 Perth Airport is a licensed airfield and is safeguarded in line with CAA document CAP 168 Licensing of Aerodromes and is not subject to this Guidance. - 1.3 In order to provide clarity the Council have designated safeguarding zones for each unlicensed airfield in Perth and Kinross.
-These are at Portmoak, Balado, Strathallan, and Errol (note however that planning permission has been granted for residential development within the boundaries of Errol airfield and if this permission is implemented the airfield safeguarding for Errol airfield will no longer apply).
-CAA guidelines, CAP 793: Safe Operating Procedures for Unlicensed Aerodromes sets out sound practice for operators of unlicensed airfields.
+The purpose of safeguarding an airfield is to protect both the airspace over and around it from the effects of possible adverse developments that may affect safe operation by controlling the use of land.
+Scottish Government Circular 2/2003 Safeguarding of Aerodromes, Technical Sites and Military Explosives Storage Areas recommends that "operators of licensed aerodromes which are not officially safeguarded, and operators of unlicensed aerodromes and sites for other aviation activities (for example gliding or parachuting) should take steps to protect their locations from the effects of possible adverse development by establishing an agreed consultation procedure between themselves and the planning authority."

+Perth Airport is a licensed airfield and is safeguarded in line with CAA document CAP 168 Licensing of Aerodromes and is not subject to this Guidance.

+In order to provide clarity the Council have designated safeguarding zones for each unlicensed airfield in Perth and Kinross.
+These are at Balado, Errol, Methyen, Portmoak and Strathallan (note however that planning permission has been granted for residential development within the boundaries of Errol airfield and if this permission is implemented the airfield safeguarding for Errol airfield will no longer apply).
+CAA guidelines, CAP 793 Safe Operating Procedures for Unlicensed Aerodromes sets out sound practice for operators of unlicensed airfields.
 Safeguarding will assist the Planning authority to make reasonable decisions in response to local development proposals.
 It is a basic principle, that in order to be clearly reasonable a planning decision has to be taken in the knowledge of how it will affect the interested parties in the area in question.
 Consultation about such development proposals will allow the airfield operator to explain how aviation interests might be affected.

-2. Assessing Development in Airfield Safeguarding Zones
+Assessing Development in Airfield Safeguarding Zones

-- 2.1 The 'Airfield Safeguarding Zones' are defined as a 2,000 metre radius from the centre point of the airfield runway or where no runway is defined the centre point of the airfield. - 2.2 Planning applications lodged with the Council within the 'Airfield Safeguarding Zone' which may impact on operations will be referred to the airfield operator for consultation.
-Where objections are raised the airfield operator is required to specify how the proposal would impact on existing operations. - 2.3 In order to provide a balanced view, where objections are raised, the applicant may be required to provide an independent assessment of the impact on the safe operation of the existing facility, prepared by a suitably qualified person.
+The 'Airfield Safeguarding Zones' are defined as a 2,000 metre radius from the centre point of the airfield runway or where no runway is defined the centre point of the airfield.

+Planning applications lodged with the Council within the 'Airfield Safeguarding Zone' which may impact on operations will be referred to the airfield operator for consultation.
+Where objections are raised the airfield operator is required to specify how the proposal would impact on existing operations.

+In order to provide a balanced view, where objections are raised, the applicant may be required to provide an independent assessment of the impact on the safe operation of the existing facility, prepared by a suitably qualified person.

-2.4 All consultations from airfield operators and independent assessments will be considered as a material consideration in determining planning applications but the final decision rests with the Council as Planning Authority.
+All consultations from airfield operators and independent assessments will be considered as a material consideration in determining planning applications but the final decision rests with the Council as Planning Authority.

-3. Prejudicial Developments
+Prejudicial Developments

-- 3.1 A general rule of the CAA is that 'if possible there shall be no obstruction within a radius of 2,000 metres of a runway central line of a greater height than 46 metres'. - 3.2 This is a 'counsel of perfection' and rarely achieved in the real world.
-However, there are non aviation activities and types of development that may be prejudicial to the operators of an aviation site. - 3.3 Three problem areas can be identified with some accuracy:
+A general rule of the CAA is that "if possible there shall be no obstruction within a radius of 2,000 metres of a runway central line of a greater height than 46 metres".

+This is a 'counsel of perfection' and rarely achieved in the real world.
+However, there are non-aviation activities and types of development that may be prejudicial to the operators of an aviation site.

+Three problem areas can be identified with some accuracy:

-a) Vertical Obstructions
+(a) Vertical Obstructions